Your current path:

 • Communication and agreements are easier

 The only disadvantage for employees is that with a completely flexible working time model, the entire day can be organized freely.
-Core time means that employees have to keep a predetermined part of the day free for work.
-This can become a problem, for example, if the core working hours coincide with the time when the children have to be taken to or picked up from school.
+Due to the core time, employees have to keep a predetermined part of the day free for work.
+This can become a problem if, for example, the core working hours fall at the time when the children have to be taken to or picked up from school.

 Core working hours are fixed working hours and employees are obliged by their employment contract to adhere to them.
-Violations of the core working hours are a breach of contract and, if repeated, grounds for a warning.
-In the worst case, multiple violations of core working hours can also lead to dismissal.
+Violations of core working hours are a breach of contract and, if repeated, are grounds for a warning.
+In the worst-case scenario, repeated breaches of core working hours can also lead to dismissal.

 Conclusion

 As mentioned above, modern time recording systems are suitable for checking core working hours.
-Especially if the working model is so flexible that employees can work both on site and from home, there is no way around a system such as the timecard to correctly record working time within core time and flexitime.
+Especially if the working model is flexible enough to allow employees to work both on site and from home, there is no way around a system such as the timecard to correctly record working time within core time and flexitime.